Fault-Tolerant AI Agent Flows: A Developer’s Guide to Patterns, Checkpoints, and Safe Recovery

 - System prompts: specify role, allowed tools, forbidden actions, escalation criteria, and step budget.

-- Output schemas: require structured JSON for plans, tool inputs, and final answers.
-Reject or repair non‑conformant outputs.
+- Output schemas: require structured JSON for plans, tool inputs, and final answers; reject or repair non‑conformant outputs.

 Example tool contract (pseudo‑JSON Schema):